hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 sudo journalctl -fu teleport
 ```

-It takes a few seconds to completely boot up.
+It may take a few seconds for it to completely boot up.

 ## Domain